WisePH

 Annual dividend payout vs. dividend compounding: which should you pick?

 Dividend compounding reinvests your earnings back into your balance.
 Your next cycle earns dividends on a larger amount.
-Annual payout sends dividends to your account each year — useful if you need the cash flow now.
+Annual payout sends dividends to your account each year, which is useful if you need the cash flow now.

 OptionBest forOutcome